Check Kiting: What It Is and How to Avoid Potential Scams

 What is cash kiting?

 Cash kiting takes advantage of banks through the use of two separate accounts.
 A fraudster might write a check on one account for more than its available balance and deposit it in the other account.
 The individual takes advantage of the bank float period, which is the processing time for funds to clear.
 During cash kiting, both accounts appear to have more funds than they truly do.
-The fraudster can profit from drawing cash from the accounts when it’s not really available, but the bank doesn’t know that yet.
+The fraudster can profit from drawing cash from the accounts when it’s not really available.

 SoFi Bank reserves the right to grant a grace period to account holders following a change in Direct Deposit activity or Qualifying Deposits activity before adjusting rates.
 If SoFi Bank grants you a grace period, the dates for such grace period will be reflected on the APY Details page of your account.
 If SoFi Bank determines that you did not have Direct Deposit activity or $5,000 in Qualifying Deposits during the current 30-day Evaluation Period and, if applicable, the grace period, then you will begin earning the rates earned by account holders without either Direct Deposit or Qualifying Deposits until you have Direct Deposit activity or $5,000 in Qualifying Deposits in a subsequent 30-Day Evaluation Period.
 For the avoidance of doubt, an account holder with both Direct Deposit activity and Qualifying Deposits will earn the rates earned by account holders with Direct Deposit.